Sorry, you need to enable JavaScript to visit this website.

 Dense forest

 But the past decade has shown us that seeking to address deforestation after it has occurred is not enough.
-It is essential that we continue to adopt sustainable sourcing practices and promote the benefits to farming communities located in and around forests.
-In that way, we can aim to prevent additional habitat loss and make a positive impact on our shared futures.
+It is essential that we continue to adopt responsible sourcing practices and engage farming communities located in and around forests.
+In that way, we can prevent additional habitat loss and make a positive impact on forests.

 Working to assess risks and tackle their root causes

-We take a risk-based approach to implementing the actions on which our commitment is based.
+We take a risk-based approach to implementing actions.

-We start by mapping our supply chains to identify the origins of our raw materials.
-We then take steps to assess that our sourcing is preventing the risk of deforestation.
+We start by mapping our primary supply chains (meat, palm oil, pulp and paper, soy, sugar, cocoa and coffee) in scope to identify the origins of our raw materials.
+We then take steps to assess that our sourcing is preventing the risk of deforestation, as defined in our Responsible Sourcing Core Requirements.
 Raw materials are confirmed as deforestation-free when either they can be traced to low-risk origins or have been assessed as deforestation-free either from the sky or from the ground.

-We are using the following tools to continue our work towards 100% deforestation-free supply chains:
+We are using the following tools in our deforestation risk assessment and mitigation:

 Risk assessment tools